dotlang/language/README.md

 If we use `get` to read data as `var` from an array which contains value types, we won't have direct access to inside the array.
 We will receive a copy.

 `type array[T] = (size:int, data: binary)`
-- `string` is an array and like an array, compiler handles literals and string concatenation:
 `var str: string = ["Hello ", str2, "World!"]`
 `var str: string = [str1, str2]`